Skip To Content

 You may extract control from an orthomosaic with known accuracy.
 If available for your project area, you can load a suitable reference orthomosaic into the map and add control points to your historical imagery using this imagery for a visual reference.

 Many users also reference the Esri World Imagery basemap to extract control points.
-Since Esri collects this imagery from a variety of different sources, the horizontal accuracy of this imagery is not reported.
-Consult this service for more information about the accuracy of the World Imagery basemap.
+Since Esri collects this imagery from a variety of sources, the horizontal accuracy of this imagery is not reported.
+Consult Imagery with Metadata for more information about the accuracy of the World Imagery basemap.

-When extracting control from existing imagery, be sure to measure points that are on the terrain, not elevated features such as tops of buildings.
+When extracting control from existing imagery, measure points that are on the terrain, not elevated features such as tops of buildings.
 It is also better to select points that are on flat terrain—they are likely to be more accurate and can also possibly be used as vertical control.

 Sources of vertical control

-Note that control points extracted from the map will determine Z values using the ground elevation source currently loaded in the map.
-By default, the ortho mapping workspace loads the World Terrain service into the map, and this layer will provide Z values for control points.
+Note that control points extracted from the map will determine z-values using the ground elevation source currently loaded in the map.
+By default, the ortho mapping workspace loads the World Terrain service into the map, and this layer provides z-values for control points.

 Also be sure to determine if the vertical reference for your DEM is a geoid (sea level, to provide orthometric height) or ellipsoid.
 It is uncommon for a DEM to reference ellipsoidal height, but if you have this case, you can add an arithmetic raster function to apply a vertical offset to the DEM values.